Manolis Place on Halsey Neck Road, 1989

 12 x 18 inches

 Wolf Kahn was a frequent weekend guest of his friend and student J. Steven Manolis.
-They would spend time together painting barns in The Hamptons.
-This happened about 40 times during a 20 year period.
+They would spend time together painting barns in The Hamptons, about 40 times over a 20 year period.
 On one such visit, Wolf painted this work.
 This home is called Beechside and is located in Southhampton, NY.
-The home is no longer owned by Manolis.

 Almost all Wolf Kahn oil paintings were scaled up versions of an earlier pastel.
 Most art historians and art critics consider Wolf Kahn to be one of the most significant pastel artists ever, and certainly since Degas.